Boundary Trail in Freeman Ridge Bike Park, Photo by Jamie Walter.

 2. Reed Brook Falls, Carrabassett Valley

 At only .6 miles one-way, the Reed Brook Falls trail is arguably the easiest hike with the greatest reward in the region.
 The short, family-friendly trail has moved to prevent further erosion along the riverbed, so follow the signs and please stay off the old trail along the south bank of the river.
 The new trailhead can be found in the parking lot of the Carrabassett Veterinary & Pet Resort off the north side of the river.
-Please be respectful while in the parking area, as this is both a residence and business.
+Please be respectful while in the parking area, as this is both a residence and a business.

 The whimsical trail is managed by a Registered Maine Guide known as “Jack of all Trails” on Instagram.
 While the waterfall (also known as the Jericho Steps) can slow to a trickle in the summer, the spring and fall rains can bring a thunderous display.